 If released on official or bank time or during non-duty hours, NTEU stewards may use individually issued personal computers for authorized Labor Relations activities and for accessing electronic research tools where available (e.g., Westlaw and Lexis) and the electronic NTEU Bulletin Board.
-Subject to the applicable provisions of Article 9 of this Agreement, each local Chapter may also use the Governmentowned computer provided to the Chapter by the Employer to access the same research tools where available.
+Subject to the applicable provisions of Article 9 of this Agreement, each local Chapter may also use the Government-owned computer provided to the Chapter by the Employer to access the same research tools where available.

 - A. 1.
-Each Union Chapter shall be provided with one (1) voice mail system and one (1) e-mail address.
+Each Union Chapter shall be provided with one (1) voice mail system, one (1) e-mail address, and a dedicated mail stop or box.
 Stewards without e-mail who are current IRS employees and already have access to a computer as part of their assigned IRS duties may request an e-mail address for the purpose of conducting representational activities. - 2.
-Upon request, Chapter Presidents who are IRS employees will be provided with e-mail and mobile telephonic capabilities that are consistent with IRS standards. - B. The Employer will provide Chapter Presidents access to its electronic mail system for representational purposes as defined in Article 9, subsections 2C and 2E of this Agreement, including conducting surveys of bargaining unit employees for representational purposes, pursuant to 5 USC § 7101 et seq. - C. The Union recognizes that the electronic mail and computer systems are the property of the Employer.
+Upon request, Chapter Presidents who are IRS employees will be provided with e-mail, e-fax,

+- and mobile telephonic capabilities that are consistent with IRS standards. - Chapter Presidents who are IRS employees will be permitted to use the hosting capabilities of Skype or its successor, Microsoft Teams, for virtual meetings. - B. The Employer will provide Chapter Presidents access to its electronic mail system for representational purposes as defined in Article 9, subsections 2C and 2E of this Agreement, including conducting surveys of bargaining unit employees for representational purposes, pursuant to 5 U.S.C. § 7101 et seq. - C. The Union recognizes that the electronic mail and computer systems are the property of the Employer.
 Therefore, all authorized NTEU users will comply with the system usage rules which the Employer establishes, and with the standards in subsection 4E above.
-Failure to comply with system usage rules, the standards in subsections 4E and 13B, above, or other provisions in this Article may result in suspension or removal of access by the Chapter President or steward to computer systems.
+Failure to comply with system usage rules, the standards in subsections 4E and 12B, above, or other provisions in this Article may result in suspension or removal of access by the Chapter President or steward to computer systems.
 Any authorized NTEU user violating system rules may also be subject to discipline.
 Prior to suspending or revoking access, the Employer will attempt to resolve the issue with the appropriate Chapter President, or National NTEU if the issue involves a Chapter President, after serving a notice of proposed suspension or removal.
 Such decisions will be subject to the grievance procedures.
-Moreover, any authorized NTEU user will comply with the provisions of subsection 4E when communicating with employees who are not representatives.
+Moreover, any authorized NTEU user will comply with the provisions of subsection 4E when communicating with employees who are not representatives. - D. The Employer will offer training through its online learning platform to NTEU Chapter stewards on using the Safeguarding Personally Identifiable Information Data Extracts (SPIIDE) automated/ encrypting tools and software to enable them to encrypt their files so that PII and SBU data are protected.